We are passionate about lived experience and harnessing it to inform consultancy, research, education and training in the community.

 Our approach

-We are a global think tank and lived experience driven social innovation and impact organisation.
-At TACFLE (The Australian Centre for Lived Experience), we use Mad as a reclamation of the term, by us with lived experience, that is non diagnostic and celebrates our experiences and diversity rather than as a problem, deficit and illness.
+We are a global think tank and lived-experience–led social innovation and impact organisation.
+At TACFLE (The Australian Centre for Lived Experience), we reclaim the term Mad, used by us, not to diagnose, but to celebrate diversity, experience, and identity rather than deficit or illness.
+MAD Pride is our philosophy.

-So what is MAD studies?
+So what is MAD?

 What Makes Us Different

 We support anyone with a Mad experience of human vulnerability through a trained Mad Studies, Mad Informed and Peer Work practice.
 We want you to find your voice, your lived expertise, strengths and story.
 You are a superpower in your own recovery journey.
-We want you to understand yourself in more human ways.

 • Mad Informed

-• Living Experience Led
+• Lived Experience Led

 • Human Rights Focused